alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Set ram rate action, sets the rate of increase of RAM in bytes per block.
-It is capped by the uint16_t to a maximum rate of 3 TB per year.
-If update_ram_supply hasn't been called for the most recent block, then new ram will be allocated at the old rate up to the present block before switching the rate.
+Set ram rate is an action that sets the rate of increase of RAM in bytes per block.
+It's capped by the uint16_t to a maximum rate of 3 TB per year.
+If update_ram_supply has not been called for the most recent block, then new ram will be assigned at the old rate up to the present block before switching the rate

 Parameter Name | Description
 --- | ---